The Great Craft Retreat

 Food

-• Most dietary requirements can be catered for however please get in touch with any severe allergies to see if we can cater to your needs.
+Most dietary requirements can be catered for however please get in touch with ANY severe allergies before booking.
+To see if we can cater to your needs.
 After all the outdoor kitchen is outdoor, and some allergens are unavoidable in this environment.

 Menu

-From grilled halloumi and charred peppers to beef roasting joints this menu is the real star of the weekend!
+From grilled halloumi and charred peppers to beef roasting joints 2025's menu was the real star of the weekend!

 Our Saturday night feast will see a ladened table of flame roasted goodness, check the menu here!